 Collection date: Jul 1914

 James Tucker at Merchant Venturers Almshouse (1845-?):age 69, 5 sea shanties on 14 July 1914: The almshouse where James was living in the 1911 census (ref RG14/14879 schedule 173) was in King Street in the centre of Bristol.
 It was built in 1696 for convalescent and old sailors to see out their days after fever or blindness during service in the ships of the Bristol Slave Trade.
-It’s still there and is a Grade II listed building.
-James Tucker was listed as ‘single aged 69’.
+There were 17 men and 12 widows accommodated in 1911.
+The building is still there and is a Grade II listed building.
+James Tucker was shown as ‘single aged 69’ in that census.

 The 3 shanties sung by Tucker that Sharp selected for publication in his English Folk-Chanteys book (1914) were: ‘A Long Time Ago’ (FT3014), ‘Whisky’ (FT3016) and the familiar ‘What shall we do with a drunken sailor?’
 (FT3017).